 The occurrence of leakage current in photovoltaic (PV) systems is highly contingent on the parasitic capacitance between the PV panel and the ground.
 The PV module generates an electrically rechargeable surface juxtaposed with a grounded frame [11,12].
 This parasitic capacitance is influenced by diverse factors, including the solar panel and frame structure, cell surface, cell distance, meteorological conditions, humidity, dust or salt accumulation on the panels, and the earth's resistance value [11,12].
-The parasitic capacitances can be categorized as cell-image capacitance (C{cf}) , cell-rack capacitance (C{cr}) , and cell-earth capacitance
+The parasitic capacitance (C{cf}), cell-rack capacitance (C{cr}), and cell-earth capacitance